How to view and search WooCommerce customer order history

 View WooCommerce customer order history on the profile page

-The Users Insights custom profile page is the place that includes all of the available customer information for each WordPress user/customer.
+The Users Insights custom profile page is the place that includes all of the available customer information for each WordPress and WooCommerce user.
 The user profile section has a dedicated section from WooCommerce in the activity section.
-This is where you can view the WooCommerce order summary for each customer and additional info about their WooCommerce customer history, like a list with several of the most recent orders and info about the order status.
+This is where you can view the WooCommerce order summary for each WooCommerce account, list of products purchased, items in cart, and additional info about their WooCommerce customer history, like a list with several of the most recent orders and info about the order status.

 Each order has a link to the corresponding WooCommerce order page to view and edit all the order details.
 The list also includes a link to the WooCommerce Orders List page that shows only the list of orders for this user.
 You or any admin can access the customer profile page by clicking on the customer username from the Users Insights user table.